Body Count

 find / -iname "*flag*"

-this file fails.
+This return the location of the flag as /ctf/system/of/a/down/flag.txt.
+However, trying to cat this file fails.
 The reason why can be seen on executing

 ls -l /ctf/system/of/a/down/flag.txt

-to view the file.
-Thus this needs the password of root
+The file doesn’t allow any user other than root and ctf to view the file.
+Thus this needs the password of root or ctf.

-On further searching of the entire file system, a file /ctf/README
+On further searching of the entire file system, a file /ctf/README can be found.
+Viewing this file returns

 My password hash is 6f246c872cbf0b7fd7530b7aa235e67e.

-With a few reversing attempts, the original string resulting in this hash is csictf
+With a few reversing attempts, the original string resulting in this hash is csictf.

-command as the user ctf
+Running the cat command as the user ctf returns the flag.

 echo "csictf" | su ctf -c "cat /ctf/system/of/a/down/flag.txt"